Rap God: Composition

 The hip hop song references a line from the first Marshall Mathers LP, on the song "I'm Back", where he mentioned the Columbine school shooting, rapping "Take seven kids from Columbine / Put 'em all in a line, add an AK-47, a revolver and a '9."
 The verse was censored when originally released, and is included in "Rap God" to test public reaction.
 Eminem references the Clinton–Lewinsky scandal in order to demonstrate his longevity as a dominant force in the rap industry.

-The song is in the key of G minor with a tempo of 148 beats per minute, but may be played at 74 BPM in half-time.

 Additional references include a conflict between Fabolous and Ray J, Heavy D & the Boyz, planking, The Walking Dead, J. J. Fad's 1988 song "Supersonic", Tupac Shakur, Run-DMC, Pharoahe Monch, Rakim, N.W.A, Eazy-E, Dr. Dre, DJ Yella, Ice Cube, MC Ren, Busta Rhymes, Lakim Shabazz, Waka Flocka Flame, the 2008 Hotstylz song "Lookin Boy", Portal, Marvel and DC Comics, God and the Devil.

 In the part that begins at 4:26, Eminem raps 99 words containing 157 syllables in 16.45 seconds—an average of 6.1 words per second, or 9.5 syllables per second—which he describes as "supersonic speed".

 The song's production was handled by American hip hop producer Bigram Zayas, professionally known as Develop or DVLP; he has produced songs for rappers such as the Diplomats, Rick Ross and most notably Lil Wayne.
 The song was co-produced with Matthew "Filthy" Delgiorno.
 The song's recording session took place at Effigy Studios in Michigan, with brothers Mike and Joe Strange working with Eminem on mixing and engineering the song.
 Joe Strange also contributed additional keyboarding and programming.
 On October 14, 2013, DVLP tweeted that the beat was two years old, made in November 2011, and that Eminem recorded the song in 2012.
 The song entered the 2015 edition of the Guinness Book of World Records in which Eminem is commended for the most words in a hit single, "Rap God", totalling 1,560 words in 6 minutes, 3 seconds.

 In the second verse of the song, Eminem raps about his success allowing him to speak at the induction of Run-DMC into the Rock and Roll Hall of Fame and says "...the only hall of fame I'll be inducted in is the alcohol of fame, on the wall of shame."
 In 2022, he was named as a member of the Rock and Roll Hall of Fame's 2022 induction class.
 He would perform the song at his performance at the induction ceremony, including the full "summa lumma dooma lumma" fast rapping portion of the third verse of the song.